Rain gutter: Stainless steel

 High quality stainless steel guttering systems are available for homes and commercial projects.
 The advantages of stainless steel are durability, corrosion-resistance, ease of cleaning, and superior aesthetics.
 Compared with concrete or wood, a stainless steel gutter will undergo non-negligible cycles of thermal expansion and contraction as the temperature changes; if allowance for this movement is not made during installation, there will be a potential for deformation of the gutter, which may lead to improper drainage of the gutter system.

 Seamless gutters

 Seamless gutters have the advantage of being produced on site with a portable roll forming machine to match the specifications of the structure and are generally installed by experienced tradesman.
 Seamless gutter is .027" thick and if properly installed will last 30+ years.

 Zinc

 In commercial and domestic architecture, guttering is often made from zinc coated mild steel for corrosion resistance.
 Metal gutters with bead stiffened fronts is governed in the UK by BS EN612:2005.

+Copper

+Copper guttering boasts water cleaning abilities that stem from the antimicrobial properties of copper.
+It also develops patina that is commonly associated with the copper material, where the gutter system's colour darkens within the first few years and then transitions to a dark green at seven years.
+Copper gutters reach their full patina state at twenty years, however a verdigris solution can be used on the system to speed this process up drastically.

+Aluminium

+Aluminium gutters offer good corrosion resistance, are lightweight, and are easy to install.
+Additionally, aluminium gutters come in a variety of finishes and styles.